ankitkothe2119/studio/src/README.md

 ```
 This makes the AI flows available to the application.

 You are now all set up for local development!
-The first time you load the "About Us" page, the database will be seeded with initial team member data.

 ## Project Structure